mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

 ```
 You can also use *fullScreenCover* view modifier to present full screen modals.
 It works the same way as the *sheet* view modifier.
 The *dismiss* property is an environment value that allows us to dismiss the current presentated view.
 We can use it to programmatically dismiss the sheet.

+> SwiftUI introduced the bottom sheet API allowing us to easily convert any sheet into the bottom sheet.
+To learn more, take a look at my ["Bottom sheet API in SwiftUI"](/2022/07/19/bottom-sheet-api-in-swiftui/) post.

 #### Popovers
 Using popovers in SwiftUI is very similar to alerts and action sheets. *Popover* modifier also has two overloads for boolean and optional identifiable bindings.
 Another additional parameter in the *popover* view modifier is *arrowEdge*, by providing *Edge* value you can draw an arrow in a specified direction.
 Here is the example of the *popover* view modifier usage.